Skip to article frontmatterSkip to article content

 Disadvantages: requires power (phantom power at 48 V, or internal battery); more fragile than dynamic microphones; more expensive.

-Condenser microphones are the preferred choice for studio recording of acoustic instruments, voices, and orchestras.
+Condenser microphones are commonly chosen for studio recording of acoustic instruments, voices, and orchestras, because their flat, extended response and low self-noise capture fine detail.
 Large-diaphragm condensers (e.g., Neumann U87) are a staple of professional studios.

 The ribbon microphone uses a thin corrugated metallic ribbon suspended in a magnetic field: